kbxkb/file-upload-link-share-simple/README.md

 **TO DO** - This entire discussion is written with a fireside architectural chat in mind.
 Read on, and all the TO DO-s I have in mind will be revealed!

+## Brief Code walkthrough

+Before discussing the architectural considerations, let me point a few things about the current code.
+It is intentionally written in a quick and dirty way - it has gaping holes and is far from being production grade.
+But it works, and that was the goal.

+The Dockerfile simply copies the contents of *code* directory to /var/www/html on the container, which is apache2's document root.
+The *form.html* is as simple as it gets - providing a way for the user to upload a file upto 1 MB in size and optionally provide a password for the file.

+The 2 PHP files (*upload.php* and *download.php*) are self-explanatory in nature.
+My laziness is organizing the code with the proper etiquette in mind is apparent from the fact that functions are duplicated across the PHP files instead of making proper include files.

+*upload.php* saves the uploaded file in /var/www/html/uploads folder.
+A poor choice really.
+Anyone could, in theory, use the app to kill us :) They could upload a file called "terrible.php" with a few lines of malicious code in it, and then browse to http://<server-name>/uploads/_terrible.php to execute it.
+They do not know a couple of things that must be *figured out* first:
+* the uploaded file is saved in a subfolder called "uploads", but a decent hacker would keep that as one of their first guesses
+* the uploaded file is saved with an underscore preceding its name if no password is specified, but that, too is not a very obscure thing to guess
+* the code in the uploaded php file cannot do widespread harm as it will be executed in the context of apache's worker process whose uid and gid are not all powerful, but figuring out a way to gain more powerful access is just a matter of time

+*upload.php*

 ## Architectural Considerations for Scalability

 ### A better design for Storage (and one of the reasons to choose Containerization)